aelzeiny/airflow-aws-executors/getting_started_batch.md

     `["airflow", "run", <dag_id>, <task_id>, <execution_date>]` are accepted by your container's entrypoint script.

  4. Run through the AWS Batch Creation Wizard on AWS Console.
-The executor does not have any prerequisits to how you create your Job Queue or Compute Environment.
+The executor does not have any prerequisites to how you create your Job Queue or Compute Environment.
 Go nuts; have at it.
 I'll refer you to the [AWS Docs' Getting Started with Batch](https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html).
  You will need to assign the right IAM roles for the remote S3 logging.
  Also, your dynamically provisioned EC2 instances do not need to be connected to the public internet,